-Any employee rejected during the probationary period following a promotional appointment shall be reinstated to the position from which they were promoted, unless the employee is rejected for reasons other than competency to perform the job in which they were promoted.
+Any employee rejected during the probationary period following a promotional appointment shall be reinstated to the position from which he or shethey were was promoted, unless the employee is rejected for reasons other than competency to perform the job in which they were promotedhe or she is discharged.

 Section 20.
-Layoff and Reemployment - Furloughs
+Lavoff and Reemployment - Furloughs